nanoframework/nanoframework.github.io/content/faq/working-with-esp32-targets.md

 When the device is next rebooted the device automatically connects to AP as the WiFi details have been saved.

-For more information see [here](https://www.switchdoc.com/2018/06/tutorial-esp32-bc24-provisioning-for-wifi).
+For more information see the [tutorial on ESP32 provisioning for WiFi](https://www.switchdoc.com/2018/06/tutorial-esp32-bc24-provisioning-for-wifi).

 In your application you can wait for the network to be configured/connected by waiting for the IP to be set.